16 - Genome Editing

 Challenges associated with CRISPR-Cas9

 Before we explore the ethics of using the CRISPR-Cas9 system for genome editing, let us investigate some of the challenges of using the CRISPR-Cas9 system.
 In a typical experiment, the researcher will introduce the CRISPR-Cas9 vector into a population of eukaryotic cells.
-Because the process of genome editing is inefficient, the experiment will result in three groups of cells in the population: those in which no editing occurred, those which have one of the two copies of a gene edited, and those with both alleles edited.
-If the knock-out approach is used, the researcher will want to study cells that have no functional copies of the gene; therefore, the researcher will select those cells with both alleles edited.
-DNA sequencing is one of the easiest ways to confirm that the desired changes have taken place.
+Because the process of genome editing is inefficient, the experiment will result in three groups of cells in the population: those in which no editing occurred, those which have one of the two alleles of a gene edited, and those with both alleles edited.
+If the knock-out approach is used, the researcher will want to study cells that have no functional copies of the gene; therefore, the researcher will need to identify those cells with both alleles edited.
+Determining the DNA sequence of the target gene in individual cells is one of the easiest ways to confirm that the desired changes have taken place.

-The sgRNA is designed for a specific sequence in the genome; however, sometimes a 20 nucleotide-long crRNA can bind to more than one DNA sequence in the genome of the target cell.
+The crRNA is designed to target a specific gene in the genome; however, sometimes a 20 nucleotide-long crRNA can bind to more than one DNA sequence in the genome simultaneously.
 This raises the possibility that the CRISPR-Cas9 system will cut the DNA at undesired locations within the genome, producing off-target effects.
 Because the locations of these off-target cut sites are difficult to predict, treating cells with CRISPR-Cas9 can have unintended consequences on the cell.

 - What are two challenges associated with CRISPR-Cas9 genome editing?